The Cynefin Framework: Defining Its 5 Domains

 Build a culture of flexibility and adaptation

 Agility is a critically valuable attribute for both employees and organizations.
 Encourage your workforce to embrace innovation, engage in open dialogue, and adapt to changing circumstances.
-This will help develop a more agile workforce and organization that is well-equipped to respond to any challenge.
+This will help develop a more resilient and responsive organization capable of tackling challenges across any Cynefin domain.

 Monitor and evolve the framework’s application